btjanaka/dance-old/README.md

 Mode Agnostic args:
   Arguments which apply to every mode of DANCE

-  --mode MODE           The mode in which to run DANCE - one of FILTER,
+  --mode MODE           The mode in which to run DANCE - one of GENERATE,
                         PLOTHIST, or SELECT.
-See README for more info (default: FILTER)
+See README for more info (default: GENERATE)
   --log LEVEL           logging level - one of DEBUG, INFO, WARNING, ERROR,
                         and CRITICAL - See
                         https://docs.python.org/3/howto/logging.html for more
                         information (default: info)

-FILTER args:
+GENERATE args:
   --mol2dirs DIR1,DIR2,...
-                        a comma-separated list of directories with mol2 files to be filtered (default: ) --output-mols FILENAME.smi
+                        a comma-separated list of directories with mol2 files to be filtered and saved (default: ) --output-mols FILENAME.smi
-                        location of SMILES file holding final filtered molecules (default: output-mols.smi) --output-tri-n-data FILENAME.csv
+                        location of SMILES file holding final generated molecules (default: output-mols.smi) --output-tri-n-data FILENAME.csv
                         location of CSV file holding data about trivalent